How Whitelisting Can Improve Your Online Security

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-If you haven’t given any thought to whitelisting, we’re here to show you why you should.
 Whitelisting gives exclusive access to specific IP addresses, applications, websites, and email.
 Application whitelisting is a customization process to bypass security systems while blocking those items that aren’t on the list.
 You can think of it as having reservations at your favorite restaurant.

 If you aren’t familiar with how whitelisting works, we’ll take you through the process and show you how easy it is to streamline your online data security.
+We'll also show you the best antivirus programs you can run alongside a whitelist to further enhance your security.

 In this article